Summary: Having trouble understanding the different software developer levels? We're breaking down what you should expect from each level.

 Uncoding Different Software Developer Levels

 The most obvious way to differentiate between developers is their level of experience.
 If the developer just recently graduated from school and has been in the field less than two years, he is entry level.
 Beyond that, it is more complicated to determine how experienced a developer is.
 Time does not always indicate expertise.
 If you want to hire someone who labels themselves as a senior developer, you should make sure their knowledge justifies their title.
-Companies often define their developers based on the time they’ve been with the business, not necessarily because of skill level.
+Also be aware that some companies define their developers based on the time they’ve been with the business, not necessarily because of skill level.

 Attitude is a great indication of experience and maturity in software developers.
 Those who are able to take charge of new projects, and lead other developers should be considered intermediate, to senior level.
 The ability to serve as a leader is incredibly valuable within the world of software development.
 An intermediate, or senior level developer will also be able to recognize when a project is lacking in direction.
 They won't hesitate to take over and steer other employees in the right direction.
 Less experienced developers will be resistant to leadership because they won't be as confident in their abilities.